-Hearing an engine, and the creak of the basement garage, that signals his father’s return, he scrambles to his feet and rushes to meet the opening door.
+Hearing an engine, and the creak of the basement garage that signals his father’s return, he scrambles to his feet, and rushes to meet the opening door.
 The child practically knocks his father over and grabs the old brown leather briefcase out of his hand, drops to the ground and searches among the cycle-part catalogs and tissue-thin invoices.

 There’s a slight skip of his heart as he finds what he seeks: two or three thin newsprint comics, flat, white and pristine.
-Usually the English comics 2000AD & Battle, and one of the shorter lived IPC series of the day, Starlord, Tornado, Speed, Scream or the second Eagle.
-Occasionally there would just be invoices and the child would cry to his father “You forgot my comics!” and be very, very sad.
+Usually the English comics 2000AD and Battle, and one of the shorter lived IPC series of the day, Starlord, Tornado, Speed, Scream or the second Eagle.
+Occasionally there would just be invoices and the child would cry to his father, “You forgot my comics!” and be very, very sad.

-I’d love to revive some of the English characters I grew up with like Johnny Red, or The 13th Floor, but if not?
-Green Lantern?
-Sure why not?
-Thor?
+I’d love to revive one of the English stories I grew up with like Johnny Red, Dan Dare, or The 13th Floor, but if not?
+Ghost Rider?
+Sure, why not?
+Wonder Woman?
 Absolutely.
 Anything can be good.
 If the writer makes it so.

 This is ultimately what comics and comic book writers taught me.

 POST SCRIPT: In the years since this article was first posted, I was hired to write for the long running UK comic “Commando” (published since 1961), managed to create a handful of comics my 12 year old self would have enjoyed, and got to work with artists I admired as a child like Carlos Pino and Vicente Alcazar.